 Kelp Bass, Paralabrax clathratus

-The Kelp Bass, Paralabrax clathratus, whose common Spanish name is Cabrilla Sargacera and whose local name is Cabrilla, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.The Kelp Bass is also known as the Calico Bass.
+The Kelp Bass, Paralabrax clathratus, whose common Spanish name is Cabrilla Sargacera and whose local name is Cabrilla and/or Verdio, is a member of the Sea Bass or Serranidae Family, known collectively as “Serranos” in Mexico.The Kelp Bass is also known as the Calico Bass.

 The Kelp Bass is very similar to the freshwater Largemouth Bass, Micropterus salmoides.
 Their upper head is olive green with random yellow spots and their upper back is mottled with white, olive-green, and black markings.
 There are two rows of rectangular white blotches in a net pattern along their back.
 A key to identification are the third and fourth dorsal spines, which are of equal length and approximately twice the length of the second spine.